-This recipe creates the spatial non-uniformity calibration frame needed for all three detectors.
-It can be called after the kmo\wave\cal-recipe, which generates the spectral calibration frame needed in this recipe.
-As input at leaast a sky, a master dark, a master flat and the spatial and spectral calibration frames are required.
-The created product, the illumination correction, can be used as input for kmo\std\star and kmo\sci\red.
+This recipe creates the spatial non-uniformity calibration frame needed for all 24 IFUs.
+It can reduce sky flats (FLAT_SKY) or lamp flatfields (FLAT_ON) data.
+As calibration, it needs a master dark (only for FLAT_SKY), a master flat (only for FLAT_SKY) and the spatial and spectral calibration frames are required.
+The created product, the illumination correction, can be used as input for kmos_std_star and kmos_sci_red.

---imethod The interpolation method used for reconstruction.
+The interpolation method used for reconstruction.